 8. For children not having Aadhaar card, their identity is verified by their parents’/guardians’ Aadhaar card.

-9. In case, all the above mentioned means of identity verification fails, the person is not allowed entry in to the airport.
+9. In case, all the above-mentioned means of identity verification fails, the person is not allowed entry into the airport.

-1. Push Notification (which contains an URL) is sent through Beacon.
+Algorithm: 1.
+Push Notification (which contains an URL) is sent through Beacon.

 2. It will redirect to a web app.